hmcts/pre-api/README.md

     ./gradlew clean build bootRun --debug-jvm
     ```

     Let it run until it hangs with a listening message.
 Then in IntelliJ, select the Java process from Run > Attach to Process.

-4. **No matter which method chosen, check if the application is running:**
+4. **No matter which method chosen to start up the application, check if the application is running:**

    Call the health endpoint: